Learning Optimal Prescriptive Trees from Observational Data: Introduction

 Doubly robust (DR) estimation is a family of techniques that combine two estimators.
 If either one of the two estimators is accurate, then the doubly robust approach is also accurate, which dampens the errors brought by the individual estimators.

 In particular, realizing the drawbacks of IPW and DM, \cite{Dudik2011DoublyLearning} proposed a doubly robust approach that estimates the counterfactual performance of a policy $\pi$ as

-Intuitively, DR uses IPW to estimate the difference between the true outcome and the prediction made by the DM estimator, $Y_i - \hat{\nu}_{K_i}(X_i)$, thus removing any bias caused by DM, assuming the IPW estimator is unbiased.
-Provided at least one of $\hat \mu$ or $\hat \nu$ converges almost surely to $\mu$ or $\nu$, respectively, the DR estimator of $Q(\pi)$ will be asymptotically unbiased.
+Intuitively, DR uses IPW to estimate the difference between the true outcome and the prediction made by the DM estimator, $Y_i - \hat{\nu}_{K_i}(X_i)$, thus removing any bias caused by DM, assuming the IPW estimator is \newnj{statistically consistent}.
+Provided at least one of $\hat \mu$ or $\hat \nu$ converges almost surely to $\mu$ or $\nu$, respectively, the DR estimator of $Q(\pi)$ will be asymptotically \newnj{consistent}.
 Furthermore, in practice, $\QdrI$ usually has a smaller variance compared to $\QipwI$ but a higher variance than $\QdmI$, see~\cite{Dudik2011DoublyLearning}.